Augmenta-tech/notch-zone-synchronizer/README.md

 - On the node inspector : Add Global Input (float) and rename it to "SyncZones"
 - On the node inspector : Add 2x Global Input (string) and rename it to "RemoteAddress" and "RemotePort"
 - On the node inspector : Make it point to the Javascript File
+- In project > settings > protocols, enable osc and TUIO (in case you need it)

 ## Use